 Unfortunately, there is no quick fix for this issue.
 Restarting the game or tinkering with one’s firewall will not solve the problem since the issue is server-side and unrelated to the client.
 The only solution is to wait for the maintenance and the servers to be back up and running.

 In the meantime, players can explore other game modes or activities offered in Valorant, such as Unrated, Deathmatch, or Spike Rush.
 These modes offer a break from the intensity of Competitive Mode and can still provide a fun gaming experience.
 Players can also use this time to practice and improve their skills in these alternative modes to better prepare for the next time Competitive Mode is available.

 Why do Valorant’s Servers go Offline?

-Usually, the servers only go offline when the developers are carrying out a maintenance schedule.
+Usually, the servers only go offline when the developers carry out a maintenance schedule.
 It might also occur if they are about to put up a new patch or bug fix, which requires all players to go offline.
-In this situation, you will be notified by them beforehand at Valorant’s official Twitter account.
+In this situation, they will notify you beforehand on Valorant’s official Twitter account.
 If there is nothing of that sort mentioned, you could try checking if there are any issues with the game servers.
-An excellent way to do this is by using certain websites like DownDetector.
-If you can confirm that there indeed are issues with the servers, then that could be the reason behind the server queue being disabled.
+An excellent way to do this is by using websites like DownDetector if you can confirm that there are indeed issues with the servers, which could be why the server queue is disabled.

-Whether the queue has been disabled due to pre-planned or maintenance or an unexpected server outage, you can only wait for the developers to bring the servers back running online.
-Be patient, because the team is fast and you will get to play your favorite game again very soon.
+Whether the queue has been disabled due to pre-planned maintenance or an unexpected server outage, you can only wait for the developers to return the servers to running online.
+Be patient because the team is fast, and you will get to play your favorite game again very soon.

 Considering the third scenario, the reason for the queue disabled error could be at your end.
 In that case, here are some steps you can take to try and correct it.